baniol/express-jwt-auth/README.md

 ###`editprofile`

-If payload parameters are valid (username, email and optional password) a json object: `{token: <JWT string>}`.
-Updates password only if the password parameter is not empty.
+If payload parameters are valid (username, email and optional password) retuns a json object: `{token: <JWT string>}`.
+Updates password only if the password string is not empty.

 ##### Errors ?????